From Task to Tutorial: An Automated GUI Framework for Excel Tutorial Document and Video Creation: Experiments

 \subsubsection{Case Study}

-We conduct a comparative analysis of online expert-authored tutorials and our automatically generated tutorials on the task “add the tool to the Quick Access Toolbar in Excel”.
+We conduct a comparative analysis of online expert-authored tutorials and our automatically generated tutorials on the task ``add the tool to the Quick Access Toolbar in Excel''.

 Our tutorials decompose the task into seven explicit atomic steps: (1) Open the quick access toolbar customization menu.
 (2) Access more commands for customization.
 (3) Open the quick access toolbar options.
 (4) Switch to Commands Not in the Ribbon.
 (5) Select the tool.
 (6) Add the tool to the quick access toolbar.
 (7) Confirm and apply the customization.
-Each step is clearly delineated and accompanied by a step number, a title, a detailed description, a screenshot, and a highlighted marker indicating the exact operation location.
+Each step is clearly delineated and accompanied by a step number, a title, a detailed description, a screenshot, and a highlighted marker indicating the exact operation location (see \autoref{fig:case_study}).
 In addition, both the initial and completed states of the file are provided as visual references.
 The tutorial video further integrates narration with introductory and concluding slides to enhance accessibility and comprehension.

-In contrast, expert-authored tutorials have several limitations (\autoref{fig:case_study}).
-Owing to the authors’ high familiarity with Excel, certain steps in exiting help documents are either omitted or merged.
+In contrast, expert-authored tutorials have several limitations (see \autoref{fig:case_study}).
+Owing to the authors’ high familiarity with Excel, certain steps in existing help documents are either omitted or merged.
 Furthermore, many documents lack visual aids and explicit highlighting of operation areas, creating comprehension difficulties for users.
 For example, Steps 1--2, 3--4, and 5--6 are often collapsed into a single step in expert-authored tutorials, while Step~7 is omitted entirely.
 In terms of illustrations, only a few steps are occasionally supported by a screenshot, while the remaining steps are left without visual guidance.
 Additionally, the highlighted markers for key operations are often omitted.
-For novice users without prior background knowledge, such omissions, merging of steps, and absence of annotated screenshots may result in confusion and hinder them from completing the task efficiently.
-Similarly, most expert-authored help videos are simple screen recordings that do not explicitly name or separate individual steps.
-The fast-paced presentation makes videos difficult for viewers to follow along effectively.
-Moreover, exiting videos typically lack subtitles or textual annotations, relying solely on narration, which reduces intuitiveness and limits accessibility.
+As a result, novice users without prior background knowledge may struggle to follow the procedure and complete tasks efficiently.
+Similarly, most expert-authored help videos consist of fast-paced screen recordings that neither explicitly separate steps nor provide subtitles or textual annotations, relying solely on narration.
+As a result, the videos are difficult for viewers to follow and offer reduced clarity and accessibility.